 Artesa got its start in 1991 as a méthode champenoise sparkling wine facility.
 This winery still makes bubbly, but is best known for still wines.

-Artesa is in the Carneros AVA, the coolest spot in the valley -- and ideal for chardonnay and pinot noir grapes.
-The winery has reached out to other appellations to craft cabernet sauvignon, cabernet franc, sauvignon blanc, merlot, plus a couple Spanish-style wines -- Albarino and Tempranillo.
+Artesa winery owns 150 acres of sustainably farmed vineyards that span the Carneros and Mt.
+Veeder AVAs, the coolest spot in Napa Valley -- and ideal for Chardonnay and Pinot Noir grapes.
+The winery has reached out to other appellations to craft Cabernet Sauvignon, Cabernet Franc, Sauvignon Blanc, Merlot, plus a couple Spanish-style wines -- Albarino and Tempranillo.

 Relax in the tasting room and sample a variety of Estate Reserve and Limited Release wines, while taking in the stunning views through the prism-shaped window.